Alienation of affections: Hawaii

 In Hawaii, the plaintiff has to prove his spouse did not seek the defendant, and has to show a lack of any marital fault.

 Mississippi

 In 2007, the Mississippi Supreme Court, in Fitch v.
 Valentine, in which the cheated husband, Johnny Valentine, received $750,000, upheld the constitutionality of the state's alienation of affection law.
 Among the notable cases is Pickering v.
-Pickering, in which the wife of former U.S. Congressman Chip Pickering sued his college sweetheart Elizabeth Creekmore Byrd for alienation of affection, also claiming that Pickering turn down Mississippi Gov. Haley Barbour's 2007 offer of former Sen. Trent Lott's Senate seat so that Pickering could divorce her and he and the defendant could be together.
+Pickering, in which the wife of former U.S. Congressman Chip Pickering sued his college sweetheart Elizabeth Creekmore Byrd for alienation of affection, also claiming that Pickering turned down Mississippi Gov. Haley Barbour's 2007 offer of former Sen. Trent Lott's Senate seat so that Pickering could divorce her and he and the defendant could be together.

 New Mexico

 The law was confirmed in 1999 by the New Mexico Supreme Court, although the field was heavily restricted, the courts viewing this cause of action with disfavor.